Metadata Indexing & Search for Cloud Storage Workflows

 Frequently Asked Questions

-Should metadata be indexed synchronously during upload?
-No. Asynchronous indexing via event queues prevents upload latency spikes.
-It allows independent scaling of ingestion and search layers.
+No. Asynchronous indexing via event queues prevents upload latency spikes and allows independent scaling of ingestion and search layers.

-How do you handle metadata for deleted or overwritten files?
 Implement soft deletes with tombstone flags.
 Cascade index updates via storage lifecycle hooks to maintain query consistency.

-What is the recommended retry strategy for failed indexing jobs?
 Use exponential backoff with jitter.
 Cap retries at five attempts.
 Route persistent failures to a dead-letter queue for manual reconciliation.